RNA: Types of RNA

-In translation
+RNAs involved in protein synthesis

 Messenger RNA (mRNA) carries information about a protein sequence to the ribosomes, the protein synthesis factories in the cell.
 It is coded so that every three nucleotides (a codon) corresponds to one amino acid.
 In eukaryotic cells, once precursor mRNA (pre-mRNA) has been transcribed from DNA, it is processed to mature mRNA.
 This removes its introns—non-coding sections of the pre-mRNA.
 The mRNA is then exported from the nucleus to the cytoplasm, where it is bound to ribosomes and translated into its corresponding protein form with the help of tRNA.
 In prokaryotic cells, which do not have nucleus and cytoplasm compartments, mRNA can bind to ribosomes while it is being transcribed from DNA.
 After a certain amount of time, the message degrades into its component nucleotides with the assistance of ribonucleases.

 Transfer RNA (tRNA) is a small RNA chain of about 80 nucleotides that transfers a specific amino acid to a growing polypeptide chain at the ribosomal site of protein synthesis during translation.
 It has sites for amino acid attachment and an anticodon region for codon recognition that binds to a specific sequence on the messenger RNA chain through hydrogen bonding.

 Ribosomal RNA (rRNA) is the catalytic component of the ribosomes.
 The rRNA is the component of the ribosome that hosts translation.
 Eukaryotic ribosomes contain four different rRNA molecules: 18S, 5.8S, 28S and 5S rRNA.
 Three of the rRNA molecules are synthesized in the nucleolus, and one is synthesized elsewhere.
 In the cytoplasm, ribosomal RNA and protein combine to form a nucleoprotein called a ribosome.
 The ribosome binds mRNA and carries out protein synthesis.
 Several ribosomes may be attached to a single mRNA at any time.
 Nearly all the RNA found in a typical eukaryotic cell is rRNA.

 Transfer-messenger RNA (tmRNA) is found in many bacteria and plastids.
 It tags proteins encoded by mRNAs that lack stop codons for degradation and prevents the ribosome from stalling.